 Teen shot in mouth in West Palm Beach

-A 15-year-old person was shot in the mouth in West Palm Beach, police said Friday night.
+A 15-year-old was shot in the mouth in West Palm Beach, police said Friday night.

-The department responded to a ShotSpotter notification around 6 p.m. in the 900 block of 5th Street.
+Police responded to a ShotSpotter notification about 6 p.m. in the 900 block of Fifth Street.

-The victim had gone to a residence in the 1200 block of 7th Street and was taken to a local hospital where he was listed in stable condition, according to Assistant Police Chief Tameca West.
+The victim had gone to a residence in the 1200 block of Seventh Street and was taken to a hospital, where he was listed in stable condition, according to Assistant Police Chief Tameca West.

 Scripps Only Content 2021